MetaFam/TheGame/docs/handbook/the-coming-of-metagame.md

 I traveled back home, almost missing my flight;

--   As soon as I had my 16 hour slumber, making amends for the pilgrimage behind me — the [MetaGame was ON](https://medium.com/@pethereum/wtf-is-metagame-93d4cd1294d2).
+-   The following day, awakening from my 16 hour slumber, MetaGame was *ON*

 And that’s how MetaGame was born;